LeverForChange/competition-scoring-pipeline/README.md

 # General Instructions

 1. Run `pip install -r requirements.txt`.
 If you expect dependency conflicts to arise, it may be wise to activate a Python virtual environment first.
-2. he NLP tasks require some external datasets to be downloaded on the local machine.
+2. The NLP tasks require some external datasets to be downloaded on the local machine.
   - Run the following command in your terminal: `python -m textblob.download_corpora`.
 If you encounter issues, consult: https://stackoverflow.com/questions/41310885/error-downloading-textblob-certificate-verify-failed
   - Then, open a python instance and run: `import nltk`, then `nltk.download('stopwords')`, then `nltk.download('omw-1.4')`.
 If you have problems, consult here: https://stackoverflow.com/questions/38916452/nltk-download-ssl-certificate-verify-failed
   - If more problems persist, you may need to download nltk corpora "al la carte".
 Follow the python shell commands outputted in red by nltk.